PharrellWANG/HTM162-Bazel-Cmake/README.rst

     `Build shared library for using the TensorFlow C++ library <https://github.com/FloopCZ/tensorflow_cc>`_

-    The above link is pointing to a open-source project which makes possible the usage of the `TensorFlow C++ library <https://www.tensorflow.org/api_docs/cc/>`_ from the outside of the TensorFlow source code folders and without the use of the `Bazel <https://bazel.build/>`_ build system.
+    The above link is pointing to an open-source project which makes possible the usage of the `TensorFlow C++ library <https://www.tensorflow.org/api_docs/cc/>`_ from the outside of the TensorFlow source code folders and without the use of the `Bazel <https://bazel.build/>`_ build system.